This (screengrab) was taken at the ICON Manila 2017 event.

-N (the one in circle) with other participants were queuing up to request for autographs of speakers and resource persons.
+Participants were queuing up to request autographs of speakers and resource persons.

 The Icon Manila 2017 was held at the College of St. Benilde in Manila.

-N said she had a great time listening and learning from the experts as they share their expertise during the two-day event.
-The tickets maybe costly but it’s all worth it.
-Besides the proceeds will go to worthy causes such as humanitarian and medical missions being supported by Icon Manila and St. Benilde.
+N said she had a great time listening and learning from the experts during the two-day event.
+The tickets may be costly, but it’s all worth it.
+Besides, the proceeds will go to worthy causes, such as humanitarian and medical missions.

-By the way, the person in the video is Goro Fujita, one of the event’s speaker.
-He is a visual development artist at DreamWorks Animation who worked on Merry Madagascar, Megamind, and The Boss Baby to name a few.
+By the way, the person in the video is Goro Fujita, one of the event’s speakers.
+He is a visual development artist at DreamWorks Animation, who worked on Merry Madagascar, Megamind, and The Boss Baby, to name a few.

 There are many famous sculptures that have lasted for tens of thousands of years.
 It’s absolutely possible to keep sculptures in good condition for an indefinite period of time.
 The sculptures just need to be stored and handled properly.
 Metal, ceramic, stone, and glass sculptures all require different forms of care.

 Some of the very earliest historical art pieces were made from stone.
 These works are less likely than others to be damaged by dirt.
 In fact, while cleaning is an important part of art conservation in general, carved stone can actually degrade much more rapidly if it is cleaned too frequently.

 Skin oil can also stain the outside of the stone, which is why it’s so important for all art conservation experts to wear gloves when touching most sculptures.
 Gloves are especially important when glass pieces are involved.
 The stains might be even more noticeable and damaging.